Mulching, grow with less effort and less watering

 What material is best for mulch?

-I have access to large quantities of used duck bedding and unlike chicken bedding this is mild enough to be able to put straight on to the growing beds.
 The other thing that I use regularly is pond weed.
-One of my neighbours has got quite a big pond and they’ve got a weed in it and I would consider this an invasive weed.
+One of my neighbours has quite a big pond and they’ve got a weed in it and I would consider this an invasive weed.
 I wouldn’t want it in my pond, but our ducks love to eat it.
 I’ve tried several times growing it for them in the pond but they’ve just eaten it.
 However the neighbour very kindly gives us huge quantities of this.
 It is high in nutrients, high in nitrogen, breaks down quite quickly.
 Mixed with the straw from the duck bedding very quickly forms a really nice compost and in the meantime it’s great for excluding the light from around plants.

 Living Mulch

 Earlier this year I saw a post on social media from Katy Shepherd who teaches permaculture.
 She showed a pile of seeds that she was going to be use to grow a living mulch.
 The plants will be edibles and flowers for pollinators and they’ll form a thick layer to cover the soil.
 It would be a slower way to cover the soil, but an attractive, productive one which I tried for the first time in 2020.
 My first attempt wasn’t entirely successful, the weather was very dry after I scattered the seeds over the soil surface.
 I failed to water them enough, so only a few seeds germinated.
-I will try this method again next year.
+I will try this method again another year.

 Liz Zorab